jaelyntran/CakeDay-DiscordBot/README.md

 # CakeDay-DiscordBot
 CakeDay is a Discord bot that helps you track and celebrate birthdays in your server.
 It supports adding, listing, and announcing birthdays automatically.
-Written in JavaScript with MongoDB integration, currently hosted on Railway.
+Written in JavaScript with MongoDB integration.
+Bot is NOT CURRENTLY hosted on Railway.

 ## Inviting the Bot to the Server
 You can invite the hosted version of this bot directly to your server.

 1. Click the invite link: [Invite CakeDay](https://discord.com/oauth2/authorize?client_id=1464000903555190967)